Climate entropy production recorded in a deep Antarctic ice core: Materials and Methods

 \subsection{Ice Core Data Collection and Description}

-For the analysis reported here, we used the ratios of $^2${H}$/^1$H and $^{18}$O$/^{16}$O, from the West Antarctic Ice Sheet Divide core (WDC), abbreviated \dd and \dox, respectively.
+For the analysis reported here, we used the ratios of $^2${H}$/^1$H and $^{18}$O$/^{16}$O from the West Antarctic Ice Sheet Divide core (WDC), abbreviated \dd and \dox, respectively.
 The record was analyzed using a Picarro Inc. cavity ring-down spectroscopy (CRDS) instrument, coupled to a continuous flow analysis (CFA) system \cite{cfa-las}.
-The data are reported in delta ($\delta$) notation relative to Vienna Standard Mean Ocean Water (VSMOW, \dox $=$ \dd $=$ 0\permil), normalized to the Standard Light Antarctic Water (SLAP, \dox $= -55.5$ \permil, \dd $= -428.0$ \permil) scale.
+The data are reported in delta ($\delta$) notation relative to the baseline Vienna Standard Mean Ocean Water (VSMOW) and normalized to the Standard Light Antarctic Water (SLAP, \dox $= -55.5$ \permil, \dd $= -428.0$ \permil) scale.
 The $\delta$ values were determined by $\delta=1000(R_{sample}/R_{VSMOW} - 1)$, where $R$ is the isotopic ratio $^{18}$O$/^{16}$O or D/H (i.e., $^2H/^1H$).
-At the WAIS Divide, \dox and \dd are proxies for local temperature and regional atmospheric circulation resulting from variability in the hydrologic cycle.
-Water-isotope data measured on the Picarro instrument were recorded at a rate of 1.18 Hz (0.85 s intervals).
+The CRDS-CFA system introduces a noise level of $\sigma_{noise}=0.55\permil$ for \dd and $\sigma_{noise}=0.09\permil$ for \dox throughout the signal. \dox and \dd are proxies for local temperature and regional atmospheric circulation resulting from variability in the hydrologic cycle.

+Water-isotope traces measured on the Picarro instrument were recorded at a rate of 1.18 Hz (0.85 s intervals).
 Ice samples were moved through the CRDS-CFA system at a rate of 2.5 cm/min, yielding millimeter resolution.
 The data were then averaged over non-overlapping 0.5 cm bins.
 For each of these data points, an age was determined using the WDC depth-age scale, providing climate data from 0--68 \kybp \cite{WDC-isotope-data-paper}.
 Annual dating of this record extends to 31 \kybp\cite{Sigl16}, with the remainder relying on tie points to the Hulu Cave timescale \cite{Buizert2015}.